JohanAanesen/CSAMS/docs/svein.md

 ## 15/02/2019
+* Updated teh time.Time convert-function from datetime-local (HTML).
+* Looked at the database for assignments,

 ## 14/02/2019
 * Worked on the design of assignments with the peer reviews, thinking about the data-structure, and how to store it, and where it should be written/read.